 This may indicate that the physician is involved in the development of new and advanced treatments.

-“It’s important to consider what will happen if you need surgery or care at a hospital in both inpatient and outpatient situations,” says Dr. Lee.
-“You want to have as much faith in the staff caring for you in the hospital as you do in your physician.”
+“It’s important to consider what will happen if you need surgery or care at a hospital in both inpatient and outpatient situations,” says Dr. Park.
+“You want to have as much confidence in the staff caring for you in the hospital as you do in your physician.”

 Make sure your doctor admits patients to a hospital, clinic or surgery center that has undergone a rigorous on-site evaluation and meets established quality and safety standards, such as that provided by The Joint Commission.
 Also, verify that your insurance plan covers care at those facilities.